radixdlt/scrypto-challenges/2-oracles/NeuRacle/scrypto/test/README.md

 `. stake_and_unstake.sh` go through all stake, unstake, withdraw examples.

 `. users_and_apis.sh` set a testing environment of data demands, also test refund account examples.

+*In real case, the data source feed to NeuRacle Gateway should return only 1 specific data that user need.
+The Gateway prototype only work for this test environment, you shouldn't try changing api source request from users.*

 ### Utility